What evidence is there that other animals can make moral decisions?

 "If the circumstances were reversed, and captive humans were offered the same deal by macaque scientists, would we do as well?
 (Especially when there is an authority figure urging us to administer the electric shocks, we humans are disturbingly willing to cause pain - and for a reward much more paltry than food is for a starving macaque [cf. Stanley Milgram, Obedience to Authority: An Experimental Overview].)
 In human history there are a precious few whose memory we revere because they knowingly sacrificed themselves for others.
 For each of them, there are multitudes who did nothing."

 Discussing the macaque monkeys who chose to starve rather than inflict pain on another, Drs.
 Sagan and Druyan conclude, "Might we have a more optimistic view of the human future if we were sure our ethics were up to their standards?"

 To this, I would like to add that as we sit back and wonder how we ourselves would behave if we were placed in the situation which the macaques found themselves in, we should realize that this scenario is not a hypothetical one for us.
 Every time we make a decision of whether or not to eat meat, we are making a decision of whether or not to inflict suffering on others for a reward much smaller than food is for a starving monkey.

 Unlike the macaques, we have the ability to alleviate our hunger without pulling the chain.
-This is by eating a vegetarian or vegan diet, which actually happens to be much healthier for us.
+This is by eating a vegan diet, which actually happens to be much healthier for us.
 Therefore, every time we make a decision to eat meat, we are making a decision of whether or not to inflict death and suffering on others simply for the pleasure of tasting meat - and there are very few forms of suffering in this world which can rival that which is inflicted on modern factory farms.